Forecasting weather in the New Zealand outdoors has always been difficult, with it being common to experience all seasons in one day.

 What I look for in a Pack Cover

-- An elastic draw string around the entire outside of the pack cover, with a tensioning toggle at the top.
+- An adjustable elastic draw string around the entire outside margin of the pack cover.

 - A Restraint strap, which runs around your pack between the pack frame and your harness and holds the pack cover in place in windy conditions.